wlJiao/BioScatter/BioScatter_EmbeddedSystem/BioScatter/Readme.md

 - `Communication` folder: Communication module code.
 It includes task functions, module initialization functions, communication interface functions, and other functions.
 - `Voltage` folder: Voltage monitoring and calibration module code.
 It includes task functions and module initialization functions, among other functions.
 - `Sensor` folder: Sensor module code.
 It includes task functions and module initialization functions, among other functions.
-- `sysconf.h`: The system task scheduling depends on sysconf.h, specifically, on the TASK_COUNT macro defined in the file.
-TASK_COUNT specifies the total number of tasks on the system and must therefore be defined.
+- `sysconf.h`: The system task scheduling depends on `sysconf.h`, specifically, on the `TASK_COUNT` macro defined in `sysconf.h`. `TASK_COUNT` specifies the total number of tasks on the system and must therefore be defined.
   > In addition, since some global variables are required for state switching between modules, we also declare some global variables and macro definitions in this file, which are defined in the `sysconf.c` file.
 - `sysconf.c`: In this file, we define some global variables and macro definitions for each module to use for state switching.
 - `main.c`: Complete system initialization, module initialization, task registration and start system scheduling in the main function.